 From unconscious to conscious

-There’s still debate about the reliability of the Implicit Association Tests mentioned in Step 1.6, but as one of the researcher’s argues - just because there’s debate about the subject - it doesn’t imply the phenomenon isn’t real.
+There’s still debate about the reliability of the Implicit Association Tests mentioned in Step 1.7, but as one of the researcher’s argues - just because there’s a debate about the subject - it doesn’t imply the phenomenon isn’t real.
 With this in mind, consider this real-life example of a primary school secretary at work:

 A secretary of a large primary school was accused by some parents of showing a dislike towards families from a lower income background.
 When asked by the headteacher what the secretary was doing to be accused of this, the parents weren’t able to explain but described it as a feeling they got when speaking to the secretary.

 The headteacher wasn’t sure what to do as they didn’t want to upset the secretary but equally had to respond to the concerns raised.
 The headteacher decided to work on reception in the mornings for the next few days, to observe any unusual behaviour.
 The headteacher explained to the secretary that they wanted to understand the different staff roles in the school, so was going to try each one in turn.
 The secretary was given other tasks in the staff room while the headteacher was on reception.

 During their time at the reception, the headteacher kept a record of who came in and what they wanted.
 Alongside these notes, the headteacher wrote what action they took and how they behaved and felt.
 One of the things that struck them was how differently everyone acted from one another.
 Some parents encroached on personal space; some wanted their issues dealt with instantly; some were nervous; some were calm; some came in large groups all talking and some as a single person.
 The headteacher felt many emotions while working on reception such as overwhelmed, happy, annoyed, pleased, frustrated etc.